 Theme communities are centered on a variety of shared academic, cultural, and personal interests.
 Theme housing allows students with common interests and lifestyle preferences to live together and support each other through thoughtful engagement, informal interactions, and planned events.

 There are two types of theme communities at Reed:

-Theme Communities, most of which are located within portions of residence halls, rely on student Theme Coordinators to create a unique and engaging community for students with shared interests.
-Most themes are a mix of first-year students and returning Reedies.
-All themes are open to first-year students with the exception of the Co-Ops (Farm House & Garden House).
+Living options, most of which are located within portions of residence halls, are a mix of first-year students and returning Reedies.
+All living options are open to first-year students with the exception of the Co-Ops (Farm House & Garden House).

 Language Houses are each staffed with a visiting language scholar and are organized by a student House Adviser who works with the Resident Director and academic department associated with the house's specific language to create a language and culture hub.
 Fluency or participation in the academic study of the language is not required, but demonstrated interest in conversing in and learning the language are required.
 Language Houses are not open to incoming first-year students, with the exception of Arabic House, which is located in Bragdon Hall on a wing of the second floor.